The Revelation According to Paul

 IN THE FATHER’S PRESENCE

-In 1 Thessalonians 2:13, we see another startling statement: “And for this cause we also thank God without ceasing, that, when ye received from us the [spoken] word of the message, even the word of God, ye accepted it not as the word of men, but, as it is in truth, the word of God, which also worketh in you that believe.”
+1 Thessalonians 2: 13 For this reason we also thank God without ceasing, because when you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe.

 He lived in the presence of God and of Christ upon that throne of grace.